gofynd/fdk-client-golang/documentation/APPLICATION.md

-A brand is the name under which a product is being sold.
+A brand is the name under which a product is sold.
 Use this API to list all the brands.
-You can pass optionally filter the brands by the department.
-If successful, returns a paginated list of brands specified in `BrandListingResponse`
+You can also filter the brands by department.

 *Success Response:*

-List of Brands.
-See example below or refer `BrandListingResponse` for details
+Success.
+Returns a paginated list of brands.
+Check the example shown below or refer `BrandListingResponse` for more details.

 Schema: `BrandListingResponse`